josefs/meta-paper/paper.md

 The FFT implementation is a port from a Feldspar implementation written by Anders Persson.
 Thanks to Emil Axelsson for suggesting to use GADTs to represent the `Shape` type.
+The mandelbrot example in section \ref{sec:programming} is due to Geoffrey Mainland.

 # References